This article lists all the major relationship problems which have been proven to negatively impact relationships.

 You can already see from this description the worst mix you can have is between an anxious who craves intimacy and an avoidant who pushes back on intimacy.

-That’s what I describe in this article of a match made in hell.
+That’s what I describe in this article as a match made in hell.

 #6.
 Harsh Arguments: It’s Not About Arguing, It’s About How You Argue